kescardoso/cryptopedia/README.md

 9.  **Footer:** Displays credits and contact links.
 It also has a login/logout ticker that becomes available during user sessions.

-10.  **Custom Domain:** a custom is registered for this project at http://thecryptopedia.world
+10.  **Custom Domain:** a custom domain is registered for this project at http://thecryptopedia.world

 ### Features Left to Implement